(on our hike the other day we found ripe thimbleberries, which reminded me about this, which I wrote in the summer of 2009)

 I find myself floating above an endless sea of thimbleberry bushes.
 The berries are all ripe, infinite delectable crimson caps punctuating a sea of green.
 I can’t see the trail, but somehow distant and hidden legs carry me along and know where to go, while I gorge on the fruit.
 Now I’m behind the wheel of my car, watching an endless movie loop of a winding serpentine road, with a rushing river to my left and a wall of towering firs on my right.
 I have no awareness of actually driving; the car knows what to do while I gorge on the scenery.
 The road through Oregon’s deep woods is utterly deserted.
 Then an image confronts me, so unexpected, so surreal, that now I know I’m dreaming.

 There, on a little dead-end spur off US Forest Service Road 19, set against a backdrop of emerald firs, sits a glistening white Maserati 3500 GT with its hood open.
-A beautiful young woman with auburn hair wearing shorts and a loose summery top is peering into the engine compartment.
+A beautiful young woman with auburn hair wearing shorts and a loose summery top is bent over and peering into the engine compartment.
 The autopilot in my car reflexively pulls me over.
 The scenario is so unlikely, I simply accept it as an actor in a movie.
 Where are the cameras, lights and the director?